-Weasels are small slender, vicious, carnivorous mammals of the Mustelidae family (the same family badgers, wolverines, minks, ferrets, and otters).
+Weasels are small slender, vicious, carnivorous mammals of the Mustelidae family (the same family as badgers, wolverines, minks, ferrets, and otters).
 There are several different species of weasels that are found worldwide and on every continent except for Australia and it's surrounding islands.
-Each species of weasel varies in color, size and to a small extent their behaviors.
+Each species of weasel varies in color, size and to a small extent their behavior.
 The common weasel (also referred to as the Least weasel or European weasel) is the most widespread throughout the northern hemisphere.

 Weasels are solitary animals that spend the majority of their time hunting on the ground both during the day as well as at night.
-Despite their small size, weasels are very strong and powerful, with the ability to kill animals much larger then themselves.

 Weasels are known to make nests in tree roots, abandoned burrows lined with grass and fur, and crevices that are located in a variety of different habitats, including wooded areas, grass plains, and urban farm areas.